Ukraine country brief

 Ukraine is the second largest country in Eastern Europe.
 It borders Russia to the east, Belarus to the north, Poland, Slovakia and Hungary to the west, Romania and Moldova to the southwest, and the Black Sea and Sea of Azov to the south.
 Kyiv is the capital of Ukraine.

 Ukraine became an independent, democratic state following the Ukrainian Parliament’s (Verkhovna Rada) passing of the Act of Declaration of Independence on 24 August 1991 and a subsequent referendum held on 1 December 1991 in which approximately 90 per cent of voters expressed support for the Act.
-Ukraine’s population of 44.8 million (2012 est) celebrates 24 August as the country’s national day.
+Ukraine’s population of 45.4 million (2013 est) celebrates 24 August as the country’s national day.

 Ukraine is a unitary state composed of 24 oblasts (provinces), one autonomous republic (Crimea), and two cities with special status (Kyiv, its capital, and Sevastopol, which is home port to the Russian Black Sea Fleet).
+In March 2014 Russia purported to annex the Ukrainian territory of Crimea, including the city of Sevastopol.
+On 27 March a majority in the United Nations General Assembly passed a resolution on the Territorial Integrity of Ukraine which emphasised that Russia’s purported annexation had no validity.

 Ukraine is a republic under a semi-presidential system with separate legislative, executive, and judicial branches.
 The President is elected for a five-year term and is the Head of State.
-Power over the security structures rests in his or her Office.
+Power over the security structures rests with the President.
 The Verkhovna Rada has 450 seats, with members also serving five-year terms.
 The Rada adopts legislation, ratifies international agreements, and approves the budget.
 The Prime Minister heads the Cabinet.

 The transition to a market economy has been difficult for Ukraine, stricken, as it was, with eight consecutive years of economic decline following its independence from the Soviet Union.
-It has since experienced economic growth but remains reliant on Russian energy imports, especially natural gas.
+It has since experienced periods of economic growth but has been heavily reliant on Russian energy imports, especially natural gas.
 Following independence, the Ukrainian Government freed up most prices and began a program of privatisation.
 These policies met with considerable domestic resistance.
 Industrial production in the period 1992–1998 fell to less than half the 1991 level.
 A financial crisis in Russia in 1998 had a depressive effect on Ukraine’s economic growth, and Ukraine suffered considerably again from the 2008 global economic crisis.
 In late 2008, the global slump saw demand collapse for Ukraine’s export commodities like steel and chemicals.
 By January 2009 industrial production had fallen by 34 per cent year on year.
 Fears of a run on the banks and currency collapse led the Ukrainian government to negotiate a US$16.4 billion loan from the International Monetary Fund (IMF).

 Bilateral economic and trade relationship